urvashi73/Spotify--Clone/README.md

 # Spotify--Clone
-This project is a Spotify Clone (Frontend Only) built using HTML and CSS.
-It replicates the basic look and feel of Spotify's user interface, including the homepage, navigation bar, sidebar, and music player controls.

-Features: Responsive Design – Ensures compatibility across various screen sizes.
-Navbar & Sidebar – Mimics Spotify’s layout with a sidebar for navigation and a top navbar.
-Album & Playlist Sections – Displays a grid of albums and playlists.

-This project focuses solely on frontend implementation, without any backend functionality or music streaming.
-It serves as a great practice for HTML and CSS skills while improving UI/UX design abilities.
+The Spotify Clone for Desktop is a visually appealing web-based music player designed using HTML and CSS.
+It replicates Spotify’s user interface, offering a seamless and responsive experience.
+The project focuses on recreating the layout, navigation bar, playlists, and album sections while ensuring a modern and intuitive design.
+With smooth hover effects and an organized structure, this clone enhances user interaction and showcases front-end development skills.

+Key Highlights:
+Fully responsive Spotify-like UI
+Navigation bar with home, search, and library options Playlist and album sections
+Smooth hover effects for better UX
+Pure HTML and CSS implementation (no JavaScript)